nekonuim/nekonuim/README.md

-graphic designer who occasionally writes code so she doesn't have to trust other people's tools. works mostly in visual design — layouts, palettes, type. sometimes builds things for the web. queer, unspecified. online more than offline.
+graphic designer who occasionally writes code so she doesn't have to trust other people's tools. works mostly in visual design — layouts, palettes, type. sometimes builds things for the web. demisexual. online more than offline.

 this github is slow sometimes. that's normal.